quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part98_15.6_Code_Listi.md

 :p How would you plot the phase portrait of predator vs. prey populations?
 ??x
-To plot the phase portrait, use a 2D graph where the x-axis represents prey population \(p\) and the y-axis represents predator population \(P\).
+To plot the phase portrait, use a 2D graph where the x-axis represents prey population $p $ and the y-axis represents predator population$P$.
 Use `GGraph` in VPython or any plotting library to visualize:

 ```python
 graph2 = gdisplay(x=0, y=400, width=500, height=400,